Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Discussion

 \subsection{Findings}

 Pre-training on multiple domains of topologies offers significant performance improvements on downstream tasks (Hypothesis~1).
 With features excluded we find entirely positive transfer across a range of domains and graph-level tasks using adversarially pre-trained models with \method.
 With features included, on popular molecular benchmarks, there are significant performance increases on graph-level tasks compared to fully supervised models.
+This means, broadly, that \method can be used without risk of negative transfer.

 Further, exposure to a larger variety out-of-domain samples can benefit performance.
 In Table~\ref{tab:full-transfer}, assuming that the \method-Chem model has the least varied training data, then the \method-Social model, then the \method-All model, performance increases along the same order (Hypothesis~2).
 Performance between the \method-Social and \method-All models is highly comparable, despite the \method-All model having double the training samples.
 We expect, though we leave this as an area for future research, that a yet greater breadth of domains in the pre-training data would bring greater performance benefits.